-It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 Lender | Requirement |